Description

 2. Meanwhile, set up the oven with the pizza stone or baking steel on the bottom rack and preheat to 500°F for 1 hour (see Getting Started, page 29).

-3. Butter the bottom and sides of a 12 by 2-inch or 13 by 2-inch round deep-dish pizza pan.
+3. Butter the bottom and sides of a 10 by 2-inch round deep-dish pizza pan (or if you’re me a 10” x 3” spring form pan).

-4. Dust the work surface with a generous amount of cornmeal, then transfer the larger dough to the surface (see Transferring the Dough to the Work Surface, page 30).
+4. Dust the work surface with a generous amount of flour, then transfer the larger dough to the surface

-5. Coat both sides of the dough with the cornmeal and roll out the dough into a 17-inch round (see Rolling Pizza Dough, page 103).
+5. Coat both sides of the dough with the flour and roll out the dough into a 15-inch round

 6. Working quickly but carefully, lift the dough and lower it into the center of the prepared pan.
 Lift the edges of the dough to ease the dough into the corners.
-The dough will overhang the rim of the pan (see photo page 84).
+The dough will overhang the rim of the pan.
 Press around the edge of the dough to secure it to the pan rim.

 7. Set aside to rest at room temperature for 30 minutes.